bqardi/clear-cra/readme.md

 `darkmode` in `<SomeOtherComponent />`

-you can use the `useGlobalContext` -hook to "grab" them from:
+you can use the `useGlobalContext` -hook to "grab" these values from the context:

 ```javascript
 import useGlobalContext from "../contexts/GlobalContext";